 If you’ve never built a coop before, but want a fancier one or a custom built one, you might want to find an experienced coop builder.

-Regardless of how you go about deciding your choice among the thousands of chicken coop plans available, the great news is that most coops are not that costly and can be built over the course of a single weekend.
+Regardless of how you go about deciding between the thousands of chicken coop plans available, the great news is that most coops are not that costly and can be built over the course of a single weekend.